The latest revisions of the bylaws were approved by the Executive Committee on Feb. 13, 2019. They included:

 The president of the American Copy Editors Society Education Fund shall be a full and voting member of the Executive Committee.
 Certain expenses, such as for attendance at midterm and conference meetings, may be reimbursed for this position as an ex-officio member under the same rules as apply at that time to other Executive Committee members, except that such reimbursement will be issued by the Education Fund and not by the Corporation unless otherwise jointly agreed to.

 There will be among the members of the Executive Committee four Officers — specifically, a President, Vice President, Secretary and Treasurer — elected by the membership and designated in the election as such.
-Such Officers shall be elected as outlined under Article IV, Section 2, and each shall be elected to a term of two years, unless the Executive Committee has approved an extraordinary change in such terms in accordance with the provisions of Article IV, Section 2, Each Officer shall hold office until the expiration of the term for which he or she was elected and until his or her successor has been elected and shall have qualified, or until his or her prior resignation or removal.
-In the event of a tie vote for any officer’s post, the Executive Committee shall break the tie, as outlined in Article IV, Section 2.
+Such Officers shall be elected as outlined under Article IV, Section 2, and each shall be elected to a term of two years, unless the Executive Committee has approved an extraordinary change in such terms in accordance with the provisions of Article IV, Section 2, Each Officer shall hold office until the expiration of the term for which each was elected and until the successor of each has been elected and shall have qualified, or until the Officer's prior resignation or removal.
+In the event of a tie vote for any Officer’s post, the Executive Committee shall break the tie, as outlined in Article IV, Section 2.
 There shall be no term limits for any Officer other than those outlined as eligibility requirements for candidates.

 In addition to those requirements outlined in Article IV, Section 3, candidates for office on the Executive Committee must have shown a commitment to the Corporation through experience as a committee chairman or active committee member, or through work on a significant project or workshop of the Corporation.
 Written consent of nomination is required of all potential candidates.

-In case the Executive Committee shall so require, any Officer or agent of the Corporation shall execute to the Corporation a bond in such sum and with such surety or sureties as the Executive Committee may direct conditioned upon the faithful performance of his duties to the Corporation and including responsibility for negligence and for the accounting for all property, funds or securities of the Corporation which may come into his hands.
+In case the Executive Committee shall so require, any Officer or agent of the Corporation shall execute to the Corporation a bond in such sum and with such surety or sureties as the Executive Committee may direct conditioned upon the faithful performance of the Officer's or agent's duties to the Corporation and including responsibility for negligence and for the accounting for all property, funds or securities of the Corporation which may come into the Officer's or agent's hands.

 Contracts entered into by the Corporation must be signed by either the President and the Treasurer, or the President and the Vice President.
-If the President is absent and time is of the essence, the Vice President may sign in his or her place, with a countersign by the Treasurer.
+If the President is absent and time is of the essence, the Vice President may sign in the President's place, with a countersign by the Treasurer.

 If any bylaw regulating an impending election of Executive Committee members is adopted, amended or repealed by the Executive Committee, there shall be set forth in the notice of the next meeting of the membership for the election of the Executive Committee the bylaw so adopted, amended or repealed, together with a concise statement of the changes made.